-A. Option 1 -- EEO Informal Inquiry Process for Unlawful Discrimination, Harassment or Retaliation2
+A. Option 1 -- EEO Informal Inquiry Process for Unlawful Discrimination, Harassment or Retaliation

-An applicant for State employment, probationary State employee, former probationary State employee, career State employee, or former career State employee (hereafter referred to as Complainant) alleging unlawful discrimination, harassment, or retaliation shall first file a complaint with the University Equal Employment Opportunity (EEO)/Affirmative Action (AA) Officer within 15 calendar days of the alleged discriminatory, harassment or retaliatory act that is the basis of the complaint.
+An applicant for State employment, probationary State employee, former probationary State employee, career State employee, or former career State employee (hereafter referred to as Complainant) alleging unlawful discrimination, harassment, or retaliation shall first file a complaint with the University Equal Employment Opportunity (EEO)/Affirmative Action (AA) Officer or other designated personnel within 15 calendar days of the alleged discriminatory, harassment or retaliatory act that is the basis of the complaint.

 If the Complainant alleges facts that would constitute discrimination, harassment, or retaliation as prohibited by law or university policy, the complaint will be investigated under the institution's existing non-discrimination/equal opportunity investigatory process (hereafter referred to as the EEO Informal Inquiry).
-The EEO/AA Officer will investigate the complaint and determine if the facts related to the allegations support a finding of reasonable cause, or no reasonable cause, to believe that unlawful discrimination, harassment, or retaliation occurred.
+The EEO/AA Officer or other designated personnel will investigate the complaint and determine if the facts related to the allegations support a finding of reasonable cause, or no reasonable cause, to believe that unlawful discrimination, harassment, or retaliation occurred.

-The EEO Informal Inquiry should be completed in the timeframe defined by the institution's non-discrimination/equal opportunity policy not to exceed 60 calendar days.
+The EEO Informal Inquiry should be completed in the timeframe defined by the institution's non-discrimination/equal opportunity policy not to exceed 90 calendar days.
+The institution has 75 calendar days from receipt of the complaint to investigate and respond to the complainant, unless the complainant and the employer mutually agree in writing to extend the time due to occurrences that are unavoidable or beyond the control of either party.
+Any extension shall not exceed 15 calendar days.

-If there is reasonable cause to believe that discrimination, harassment, or retaliation as prohibited by law or university policy occurred, management shall take appropriate action to resolve the matter.
+If there is reasonable cause to believe that discrimination, harassment, or retaliation as prohibited by law or university policy occurred, management shall appropriate action toward resolving the matter.